 © RIA Novosti

-Maxim Gorky was nominated for the Nobel Prize not as often as some - only four times.
+Maxim Gorky was not nominated for the Nobel Prize as often as some - only four times.
 But he received nominations with mathematical precision: once every five years and always in the year of his next anniversary.

-Finally, in 1933, Gorky's candidacy was introduced by Sigurd Agrel.
-According to him, the prize should either be given to Bunin, or divided between him and Merezhkovsky (the latter would have liked this option), or divided between Bunin and Gorky.
-The committee gave preference to the author of The Life of Arseniev.
+Finally, in 1933, Sigurd Agrel nominated Gorky.
+According to him, the prize should either be awarded to Bunin, or divided between him and Merezhkovsky (the latter would have liked this option), or divided between Bunin and Gorky.
+The committee gave preference to the author of “The Life of Arsenyev”.
 Gorky died in 1936, without waiting for another nomination.

 Vladimir Nabokov (1963–…)